gottscj/Hangfire.Mongo/README.md

 ### DocumentDB (AWS DocumentDB / Mongo-compatible)

 This repository provides a `DocumentDbStorage` path for Mongo-compatible DocumentDB servers (for example AWS DocumentDB).
 This is intended for MongoDB-compatible services that restrict certain admin commands or have slightly different server responses compared to a full MongoDB server.

-_Note on testing and support_

-_DocumentDB-compatible providers (such as AWS DocumentDB) are similarly less well-tested in this project due to limited access to those managed services during development.
-The `DocumentDbStorageOptions` and DocumentDB-specific code paths have been designed to be conservative, but if you find bugs or provider-specific issues please report them or contribute fixes — community help is essential for robust support.
-I will rely on community contributions and reports to discover and resolve provider-specific issues that cannot be exercised in the project's automated tests._

 > ⚠️ **Note on testing and support**
 >